The Facts About Recreational Marijuana

 skipping or missing school, lost interest in sports or other favorite activities,

-and changes in eating or sleeping habits could be related to drug use.
+and changes in eating or sleeping habits.

 Long-term studies of high school students show few young people use other drugs without

 first trying marijuana.
 So the chance that a child will try cocaine is much higher

 Marijuana can be harmful in several ways.
 Some of these are felt right away.
 Others

 damage a person's health over time.
 Marijuana affects short-term memory and the ability